“I think we'll leave around 6.” said male half of the kindly Polish couple at base camp.

 After about 5 hours, we have climbed slowly up to what can best be described as “base camp"; it’s more like an opportunistic, overpriced, serviced campsite that was set up recently when it became clear that foreigners really dig that lil’ lake up there.

-With said, it did the trick.
-I was able to rent a tent and sleeping bag for about 10 USD, and enjoyed the feeling of wearing all my clothes at once.
+With that said, it did the trick.
+I was able to rent a tent and sleeping bag for about 10 USD, and enjoyed the feeling of wearing multiple layers on every part of my body.
 Let it be known, especially to those of us from Northern countries who think we're the only people on earth who experience cold - the people who say that you need winter gear to do this trek after October 1st are not being melodramatic.
 I was fine thanks to shameless layering, but had I attempted this a couple weeks later I would have been really miserable.

 Just as I’d dared myself the day before, my alarm went off at 5:30 and I unfolded my sore limbs from their cocoon.
 After a brief stop at the loos, I began what would be the longest walking day of my trip to Central Asia: 18 kilometres and 1400 metres of elevation gain over 11 grueling hours.